Thoughts on Teaching Mathematics in an Exploratory, Dialectical, Topical format.

 The operative word in the preceeding discussion is motivation, the captivation of interest.
-At risk of offending the purists in the audience, I am suggesting that we could fruitfully borrow a page out of the playbook of screenwriters who know that there is little that is more captivating to humans than drama.
-And mathematics, I claim, when presented in the right way, is full of the drama of intellectual struggle.
+At risk of offending the purists in the audience, I suggest that we could fruitfully borrow a page out of the playbook of screenwriters who captivate using drama.
+Mathematics, I believe, can be presented in a way that is full of the drama of intellectual struggle.

 “We are an intelligent species and the use of our intelligence quite properly gives us pleasure.
 In this respect the brain is like a muscle.
 When it is used we feel very good.
 Understanding is joyous.” – Carl Sagan, Broca’s Brain